rgazoni/Dundle-bee-pancake/README.md

 The database has 3 procedures that are in charge of doing the supermarket transactions wich are:
 - Add product to the storage
 - Move produt from the storage to the shelve
-- Remove product from the shell (Simulating the sale act, we are not considering product prices)
+- Remove product from the shelve (Simulating the sale act, we are not considering product prices)

 To do so we used MariaDB an open source relational database base.